 This may look like an unpleasant circumstance waiting for our return, but it is exactly what we planned.

 Let me explain.
 When we arrived many hours earlier at a much lower tide, we beached the dinghy and walked away just like so many other times.
-Knowing the rising tide would float our boat, and we were going for an all day hike I ran my line all the way up to the permanent driftwood pile, above the high water mark.
-Its true the dinghy will eventually float free and may wash up on shore, but the weather is fine and wakes are frowned upon at Echo Bay.
+Knowing the rising tide would float our boat, and we were going for an all-day hike I ran my line up to the permanent driftwood pile, above the high water mark.

-If I was really worried I could have deployed a light anchor that does not dig in, then when we returned I would have simply hauled it all to shore dragging the anchor with it.
+If I were really worried, I could have deployed a light anchor that does not dig in, then when we returned, I would have simply hauled it all to shore, dragging the anchor with it.

-The point is, when you outfit your shore boat you should anticipate needing a really long rope just in case you need it.
-My current dinghy has a fifty foot floating line, and if I can't reach something solid, I go find a dog-bone shaped rock and carry it to where I want to tie up.
+The point is, when you outfit your shore boat, you should anticipate needing a really long rope just in case you need it.
+My current dinghy has a fifty-foot floating line, and if I can't reach something solid, I go find a dog-bone-shaped rock and carry it to where I want to tie up.
 Some skippers carry a small dinghy anchor and rode, then simply carry it up the beach.
+And some carry their dinghy, but we don't anymore.

 How to launch at the Port of (fill in name) and the importance of having alternate plans